beyerh/md-manuscript/WRITING.md

 This is <font color="#0000ff">blue text</font>.
 This is <font color="green">green text</font>.
 ```
+You can use the Toolbar button to apply colors.

-**Note:** Colored text works in PDF but **not in DOCX**.
+**Note:** Colored text works in PDF/LaTeX but **not in DOCX**.
 For Word documents, apply colors manually after export, or use highlighting which works in both formats.

 ### Footnotes